Nuances, Limitations, and Shortcomings of the CUR

 Unreadable in Native Form

-While the CUR is essentially just a database table, it’s a really big database table.
+While the AWS Cost and Usage Report (CUR) is essentially just a database table, it’s a really big database table.
 In the words of the AWS documentation: “The size of an individual report can grow to more than a gigabyte and might exceed the capacity of desktop spreadsheet applications to display every line.”
 Indeed, as we saw in an earlier screenshot of the CUR, it’s not something you’d want to view in Excel.

 Depending on how you set up your CUR, you could also have many rows referring to a single resource.
 For example, if you choose the hourly time granularity, AWS generates one row per hour for each resource.
 Given this, it’s easy to see why CUR files, even for small and mid-sized organizations, can easily surpass the 1 million lines per file limit.
 When this happens, your CUR will be split into multiple files.